 However, the customer segment is still on the rise, and demand is not yet exhausted, eating out in a restaurant is gradually becoming a cultural integration of our country (Abir, 2019).
-In such situations, the need for a study to understand consumer preferences and choices while selecting restaurants goes without saying and sets the premises for this research paper.
-Thus, the research aims to investigate- how consumers choose restaurants to eat out and whether demographic characteristics have any influence on their choices.
+In such situations, the need for a study to understand consumer preferences and choices while selecting restaurants goes without saying A Thus, the research aims to investigate-how consumers choose restaurants to eat out and whether demographic characteristics have any influence on their choices.